nekorei05/task-manager/README.md

 # **🗂️ Task Manager**

-A minimal full-stack Task Manager built to understand real backend architecture and frontend–backend communication.
+A minimal full-stack Task Manager built to understand backend architecture, REST APIs, and frontend–backend interaction without relying on a database.

 ## **🚀 Features**
 - Add and delete tasks